ang037/DP-HLS/README.md

 Modify the parameters in `params.h` file as per your use-case before running our code.
 Currently our code generates random query and reference sequences as the inputs.
 You can configure this by reading the sequences from an input file in `seq_align_test.cpp`

-Select a device and clock frequency before synthesizing the code in Xilinx Vitis HLS.
+Create a project in Xilinx Vitis HLS tool and select our code as source files.
+Select a device and clock frequency, then synthesize the code.
+Follow the steps for synthesizing the code from [their documentation](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Using-Vitis-HLS).

 ## <a name="results"></a> Results

 Currently our code performs local sequence alignment using Smith Waterman algorithm with affine gap penalty.

 **HLS Tool**: Xilinx Vitis HLS<br>
-**Device**: Zynq UltraScale+ MPSoC (xczu7ev-ffvc1156-2-i) **Frequency**: 250 MHz <br>
+**Device**: Zynq UltraScale+ MPSoC (xczu7ev-ffvc1156-2-i) <br>
+**Frequency**: 250 MHz <br>
 **Length of the reference sequence (ref_length)**: 1024 <br> **Length of the query sequence (query_length)**: 1024 <br>